 of kangaroo, tammar wallabies, Australian sea lions, New Zealand fur seals, koalas, echidnas, platypus, goannas, 243

-species of birds including many rare or endangered species, possums, bandicoots and even whales during winter.
+species of birds including many rare and endangered species, possums, bandicoots and even whales during winter.
 This

-Park.
-Freedom from many of the introduced pests that plague mainland Australia, especially the European rabbit and red
+Freedom from many of the introduced pests that plague mainland Australia, especially the European rabbit and red fox,

 20,000 years and particularly the past 2,500 years has meant that the environment has developed in the absence of both

 continuous hunting pressure and a regular fire regime.
-All of these factors, combined with A high percentage of remnant
+All of these factors, combined with a high percentage of native

-native vegetation, make Kangaroo Island a rare place.
-At the completion of the tour, transfer to the airport for your
+vegetation, make Kangaroo Island a rare place indeed.
+At the completion of the tour, transfer to the airport for your return

 DAY 12 ADELAIDE - MELBOURNE (B)

 This morning, transfer to the airport for your flight to Melbourne.
 Upon arrival you are met and transferred to your